Zzzzzhijian/Zzzzzhijian.github.io/README.md

 1. Check status by going to the repository settings, in the "GitHub pages" section
 1. (Optional) Use the Jupyter notebooks or python scripts in the `markdown_generator` folder to generate markdown files for publications and talks from a TSV file.

 See more info at https://academicpages.github.io/.
 Or more detailed instructios from this personal blog https://jayrobwilliams.com/posts/2020/06/academic-website/.
+Fun fact: he also used the template from Academic Pages to build his blog.

 ## Some tips